-This is another area that is ripe for game-changing innovation.
-Traditional print-and-apply labeling systems are limited by a number of design and label-material choices.
+This area begs for game-changing innovation.
+Traditional print-and-apply labeling systems face limits, such as a number of design and label-material choices.
 By completely re-thinking the process of applying labels, today’s labeling systems have more than doubled the throughput of the labeling operation, and eliminate an important bottleneck in the production line.

 Our patented high-performance print-and-apply labeling system averages up to 70 labels per minute onto packages that can vary by as much as 36” (1m).
-This performance is enabled by an integrated, dynamic print-cut-apply head and by the fact that the liner-free labels require no label peeling and generate no backing waste.
+This performance occurs with an integrated, dynamic print-cut-apply head.
+Additionally, by the fact that the liner-free labels require no label peeling and generate no backing waste.

 The next stage of the workflow involves induction and processing of parcels into a carrier network.

-The goal here is to lower the cost of parcel fulfillment and delivery by automating the tasks of reading, weighing, labeling and sorting parcels or flats.
-Modern parcel management and sortation systems operate at speeds of up to 5,000 parcels per hour, paying for themselves in a very short time by displacing the need for extra manual labor.
+Here, carriers aim to lower the cost of parcel fulfillment and delivery through automation.
+These include such tasks as reading, weighing, labeling, and sorting parcels or flats.
+Modern parcel management and sortation systems operate at speeds of up to 5,000 parcels per hour.
+As a result, the systems pay for themselves in a very short time by removing extra manual labor.